Langobardisaurus: Neck and skull

 The lower jaw featured a similar molariform tooth which occluded with the aforementioned upper counterpart.
 Additionally, the lower jaw was robust and had a high coronoid process which suggests that the capability of a powerful bite.
 Given this and its distinct tooth pattern, these traits suggest that Langobardisaurus performed excessive grinding of its food.
 However, none of the discovered specimens included the jaw articulation, so the conclusions that can be drawn are limited.
 A dentition pattern as described is certainly unique, and not found in any other 'protorosaur'.
-In an analysis of Langobardisaurus jaw and teeth morphology, Renesto and Dalla Vecchia speculated thatthe Langobardisaurus survived on a diet of large insects, crustaceans, and small fish with tough scales.
+In an analysis of Langobardisaurus jaw and teeth morphology, Renesto and Dalla Vecchia speculated that the Langobardisaurus survived on a diet of large insects, crustaceans, and small fish with tough scales.
 Additionally, it has been hypothesized that Langobardisaurus used its long neck to pluck insects out of the air, in addition to burying its head deep into burrows to capture fleeing crustacean prey.